Overview of event-driven retention

 Step 3: Publish or auto-apply the label

 Just like any label, you need to publish or auto-apply an event-based label, so that it's manually or automatically applied to content.
-You can do this on the Labels or Label policies page.
+You can do this under Classification > Retention labels page.

 Step 4: Enter an asset ID

 After an event-driven label is applied to content, you can enter an asset ID for each item.
 For example, your organization might use:

 Product codes that you can use to retain content for only a specific product.

 Project codes that you can use to retain content for only a specific project.

 Employee IDs that you can use to retain content for only a specific person.

 Understand that Asset ID is simply another document property in SharePoint and OneDrive for Business.
 Your organization may already use other document properties and IDs to classify content.
 If so, you can also use those properties and values when you create an event - see Step 6 below.
 The important point is that your organization must use some property:value combination in the document properties to associate that item with an event type.